 - Boosts the immune system

 8. Spend quality time with loves ones.

-Dogs are naturally pack animals that historically lived and traveled in close-knit groups.
+Dogs descended from pack animals that historically lived and traveled in close-knit groups.
 Years of domestication have caused dogs to become increasingly bonded with their humans.
 This means that dogs are wired to seek out our companionship (because we are their pack now).
 They may follow us wherever we go or desire to cuddle up next to us.
 Humans, too, are a social species.
 They have historically created communities, relying on others to survive.
 Although we have more advanced means of surviving today, we still need relationships.
 In fact, spending quality time with loved ones has been shown to have mental and physical health benefits.

 Specific benefits of spending time with loved ones:

 - Better ability and healthier ways to cope with stress